We the Living (film): Opening and reception

-On September 14, 1942, the Italian film version of Ayn Rand's We the Living premiered at the Venice Film Festival.
+On September 14, 1942, the film premiered at the Venice Film Festival.
 When the movie opened in Rome, it was a box-office success.
 The portrayal of an intelligent, sexually independent heroine was viewed as controversial.
 Shortly after its theatrical release, the Italian Government banned the film for reasons mentioned below.

 Censorship

 Prior to the films' release, they were nearly censored by Mussolini's government.
 Government officials demanded to see the film dailies, but the editors hid any sensitive material.
 The release of the films was permitted because the story itself was set in Soviet Russia and was directly critical of that regime.
-The films were "released in Italy, played for two months with great success - and then the Italian newspapers began objecting to it and saying that it was anti-Fascist, which it was, essentially."
-Though some pro-Fascist lines had been added to the film, the story is as much an indictment of Fascism as it is of Communism.
+Rand was later told that the films were "released in Italy, played for two months with great success - and then the Italian newspapers began objecting to it and saying that it was anti-Fascist, which it was, essentially."
 Consequently, the Fascist government demanded the films be pulled from theaters and withdrawn from circulation.
 Furthermore, the films were ordered to be destroyed.
 In an attempt to save the films, Massimo Ferrara, the studio chief for Scalera Films, hid the original negatives with a trusted friend, then sent the negatives of another Scalera production to authorities to be destroyed.

-Disappearance and rediscovery

-After the war, Ayn Rand learned of the "piracy" of her novel, and though Rand liked and was impressed by the film(s), she highly resented the distortion of her message with the addition of a few pro-Fascist additions to the film adaptation of her novel (mentioned in a letter to John C. Gall).
-Efforts to re-release the film were ended when Rand declined to grant the literary rights.
-Then, in the early 1950s, Scalera Films went out of business and the films dropped from sight completely.

-The now missing films were rediscovered in the 1960s through the efforts of Rand's lawyers, Erika Holzer and Henry Mark Holzer, who went to Italy in search of the films.
-The search ended in the summer of 1968 when it was discovered that a business entity that owned dozens of vintage Italian films had obtained the original films.
-The Holzers brought a copy back to the United States.